dioday45/dioday45/README.md

 # Hey, there 👋

-My name is Jeremy Di Dio and I am currently pursuing a master degree in Data Science at EPFL.
+My name is J. Di Dio and I am currently pursuing a master degree in Data Science at EPFL.

 Here are some projects I worked on: